pfrankov/magic-cache/README.md

 # or
 git clone https://github.com/pfrankov/magic-cache
 ```
 Then just copy `magic-cache-service-worker.js` to the root directory of your site.
+Almost done.
+Now we need only one line of initializing code:

 ## Usage